Sahil-Sud/Job_Market_Analysis_DataProfile_2023-24_python/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

 To find the most demanded skills for the top 3 most popular data roles.
 I filtered out those positions by which ones were the most popular, and got the top 6 skills for these top 3 roles.
-This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.
+This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to for data related job.

 View my notebook with detailed steps here: [2_skills_count.ipynb](3_project/2_skills_count.ipynb)